You know what? Living the good life is expensive.

 But guess what?
 I have discovered another way to live that doesn’t cost as much.
 Unfortunately, it isn’t nearly as good.

 So … here are ten tips that I’ve developed by studying — and emulating — the habits of people who live the good life.
-Most of these tips apply not only to successful fundraisers, but to successful people in general.
 I take these seriously every day — and I hope you will too.
 (If you like my self-improvement articles, visit my LinkedIn posts.):

 - They are making time count — they are not counting time.
 This hit me hard after my cancer diagnosis.
 Read it twice.

 - Their daily lists are done the night before.
 Their weekly lists are done by Sunday evening.

 - They are at work early, and they leave late.
 This buys them the ticket to take off when they want.

 - They are not hanging out by the water cooler (unless they are discussing the next major gift), or waiting 20 minutes in line at lunch for their fancy coffee and chit chat with their favorite barista (unless he’s the son of a major donor).

 - They are not posting articles that labor over how rate changes or tax laws will spell gloom and doom for generations of nonprofits to come.

 - They do not labor over politics; they leave their egos at home.